Digital Commerce Explained: Fixing 4 Key Issues

-A quick look at digital commerce in 2021
+A quick look at digital commerce

-Looking at the recent years, there is no arguing how fast digital commerce has been growing.
+Looking at recent years, there is no arguing how fast digital commerce has been growing.
 Digital sales have been growing at a considerably faster rate than overall company sales.
 According to Forrester, in 2020 digital sales grew an average of 49% YOY (year over year), while overall sales experienced a 15% YOY growth.
 The same report mentions how despite the fast rate of growth in digital commerce, it is still obviously “challenging to manage”.

 We all also know how the COVID-19 pandemic pushed consumers to buy even more products online.
 Just as an example, in 2020, 50% of shoppers reported products that they have never bought online before.
 In the same year, 83% of executives reported double-digit growth in digital revenue - an incredible increase from the previous year (pre-pandemic) with only 9%.
 One year after these reports in 2021, Gartner still points out how “Investments in digital commerce continue to grow as companies adapt to new business models and sales processes prompted by the COVID-19 pandemic.

 Finally, a quick look at the most recent forecasts tells us that while the rate of growth will slow down for the upcoming years (as a consequence of the sudden explosive rise during the pandemic), share of the market will only continue to grow for the foreseeable future.

 Digital commerce vs eCommerce